emewhd1016991/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By planning ahead and staying organized, you can avoid last-minute panic and stress.

 Use version control systems like Git to keep track of your code and collaborate with others.
 Make sure to write concise, well-documented code that is easy to understand and maintain.
 Learn to use debugging tools and understand how your program works so you know how to fix any issues that may arise.
 Practice good programming habits like commenting yourcode, organizing your files, using functions and modules to reuse code,and following coding standards.
 These habits will make your life as a programmer much easier and more enjoyable.

+# 2024-02-09
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first and optimize only when necessary, based on data and profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more detail, this quote emphasizes that trying to optimize code too early without sufficient understanding or evidence can lead to complex, hard-to-maintain solutions.
+It's crucial to write code that is correct, clear, and follows good design principles initially.
+Later, you can use profiling tools to identify actual bottlenecks and optimize those specific areas, which is a more efficient use of time and resources.